Planned Giving Marketing Tools Do Not Close Planned Gifts.

 It’s like going back to the all-you-can-eat buffet for your seventh helping of cottage cheese, stuffing balls and pickled beets.
 You really don’t need more, but since you’ve already paid for it …

 Today, fundraisers are faced with a battery of e-marketing tools.
 They are tempted to put their hands on everything they can get.
 “I can contact 2000 prospects with the push of a send key.
 And it’s cheap!”
-(This is what you get when you partner with a planned giving calculator company versus a research-based marketing firm like ours.)
+This is the antithesis of human-centered fundraising.
+And, it’s…

 What they didn’t tell you are the costs after you press that send key, and that, in fact, it can be quite expensive.
 Consider lost opportunities when most of your e-mail blast gets deleted or spammed out, especially when it annoys some of your prospects (and it will).
 Read this post before you consider going this route.